Basic Computer Operations

 Windows desktop is the graphical user interface (GUI) of the Windows Operating System.
 The desktop is what is displayed when you log in on most operating systems.
 It provides a platform for the user to interface with or operate the computer by pointing and clicking the mouse button on graphical symbols to send data and instructions to the computer and get out of it.

 NOTE: There is a difference between Window and Windows in computer.
 Whenever a program is started in windows it occupies a certain space on the screen in which it runs.
 That frame or box is called a window.
-While windows is an Operating System (OS) from Microsoft Corperation.
+While windows is an Operating System (OS) from Microsoft Corporation.

 Elements of Windows Desktop